buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcPresentationAppearanceResource/Entities/IfcTextStyleFontModel.md

 ### FontVariant
 The font variant property selects between normal and small-caps.

-> NOTE&nbsp; It has been introduced for later compliance to full CSS1 support.
+> NOTE  It has been introduced for later compliance to full CSS1 support.

 ### FontWeight
 The font weight property selects the weight of the font.

-> NOTE&nbsp; Values other then 'normal' and 'bold' have been introduced for later compliance to full CSS1 support.
+> NOTE  Values other then 'normal' and 'bold' have been introduced for later compliance to full CSS1 support.

 ### FontSize
 The font size provides the size or height of the text font.

-> NOTE&nbsp; The following values are allowed, <_IfcLengthMeasure_, with positive values, the length unit is globally defined at _IfcUnitAssignment_.__
+> NOTE  The following values are allowed, <_IfcLengthMeasure_, with positive values, the length unit is globally defined at _IfcUnitAssignment_.__

 ## Formal Propositions